 First Nations Education aboriginal school workshops

-Highly respected within indigenous communities and the education sectors, Connie Dawson launched her 100% woman owned business to continue delivering aboriginal culture and workshops facilitated by our Australian Aboriginal and Torres Strait Islander communities.
+Highly respected within indigenous communities and the education sectors, Connie Dawson's 100% woman owned business continues delivering aboriginal culture and workshops facilitated by our Australian Aboriginal and Torres Strait Islander communities.

-First Nations Education represent Indigenous Elders, Traditional Owners, Aboriginal artists and cultural dancers.
-We provide world class Welcome To Country, Smoking Ceremony, Yidaki performance (Didgeridoo) and dance performance on a national level.
-We also deliver highly interactive Art and Culture Workshops.
-All of our Aboriginal Immersions, teach of traditions, culture, song-lines and story telling, aboriginal symbols and their meanings and of the ancestral dreaming form a time before humans walked the Australian landscape.
+First Nations Education provides Indigenous Elders, Traditional Owners, Aboriginal artists, cultural dancers and aboriginal workshop facilitators.
+Our Aboriginal facilitators are motivated positive indigenous leaders who deliver Welcome To Country, smoking ceremony, yidaki (didgeridoo) dance corroboree and highly interactive Aboriginal art workshops across Australia.
+All of our Aboriginal immersions are educational in a fun environment for you to learn Aboriginal traditions, culture, song-lines and story telling, aboriginal symbols and their meanings and of the ancestral dreaming from a time before humans walked the Australian landscape.

 All First Nation Education facilitators play an important role sharing culture to young Australians of all background and our teams hold Working With Children Certification, Blue Cards or Sams4Schools certification.

-FNE's focus is on delivering excellence in aboriginal cultural immersion’s to your institution in a fun and inclusive environment.
+First Nation Education main focus is on delivering excellence in immersive aboriginal cultural workshops to schools, early learning centres, colleges and educational centres in a fun environment.

-For more information on our corporate and government events department, check out Aboriginal Cultural Immersions.
+If your looking for corporate and government events, check out Aboriginal Cultural Immersions.

 Early Childhood Learning and School Immersions